 Medicines are meant to help make you feel better.
 They also can help treat a medical condition.
 But if medicines aren’t taken exactly the right way, they can be harmful.
 This is especially the case with children.
 According to the Centers for Disease Control and Prevention (CDC), more than 60,000 young children go to the emergency room each year because they got into medicines while their parents or caregivers were not looking.
 That’s why it’s so important to prevent your children from reaching your medicines.

 Pick a place your children can’t reach.

 Find a place in your home that is too high for your child to reach or see.
 Walk around your house and decide on the safest place to keep your medicines and vitamins.
 Remember that some children can climb.
 They may use the toilet or countertops to reach high places.
 So locked cabinets are the safest place to keep your medicines and vitamins.

 Put medicines and vitamins away every time.

 Always put medicines and vitamins away every time you use them.
 This includes medicines and vitamins you use every day.
-Never leave them out on a kitchen counter or at a sick child’s bedside, even if you know you will need to give your child medicine again in a few hours.
+Never leave them out on a kitchen counter or at a sick child’s bedside.
+You might need to give your child medicine again in a few hours.
 Even then, put the medicine away after you use it.
 Do not leave it out because of convenience.